Photography is film

 • Fujifilm (color)

-• Dunco
+• Dunco ** (are these still available?)

 • Kaiser **

-• Kienzle
+• Kienzle *** (custom-made possible)

-Darkroom, enlarging lenses:
+Darkroom, enlarging/magnifying lenses:

 • Rodenstock